-14. The examination for Part IB shall comprise three sections, as set out below.
-The scheme of scheme of examination shall be as specified in Regulations 15 and 16, except for borrowed papers where a examination for Part IB. candidate is examined in accordance with the requirements as set out in the regulations for that Tripos.
-Candidates shall offer:

-- (a) the examination requirements set out in Section I; - (b) one paper taken from the examination requirements for Section II; - (c) two papers from the requirements relating to their pathway, as set out in Section III.
+- 14. The examination for Part IB shall comprise three sections, as set out below.
+The scheme of examination shall be as specified in Regulations 15 and 16, except for borrowed papers where a candidate is examined in accordance with the requirements as set out in the regulations for that Tripos.
+Candidates shall offer: - (a) the examination requirements set out in Section I; - (b) one paper taken from the examination requirements for Section II; - (c) two papers from the requirements relating to their pathway, as set out in Section III.